Sais-opu/taskoverflow/README.md

 # Task Management Application

 A web-based task management application that allows users to create, manage, and track tasks in a flexible and interactive manner.
-The app includes features like task categorization, drag-and-drop functionality, real-time updates, and authentication.
+The app includes features like task categorization, real-time updates, and authentication.

 ## Features